ErikFortune/fgv/libraries/ts-extras/etc/ts-extras.api.md

     toFormattedProperties(format: (value: T) => string | undefined): RangeOfProperties<string>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
 //
 // @public
 function rangeOf<T, TC = unknown>(converter: Converter<T, TC>): Converter<RangeOf<T>, TC>;